dovecot/documentation/docs/core/config/shared_mailboxes.md

 directory breaks the keywords since there is no `dovecot-keywords` file.

 When configuring multiple namespaces, the control/index path must be different for each namespace.
-Otherwise if namespaces have identically named mailboxes their control/index directories will conflict and cause all kinds of problems.
+Otherwise, if namespaces have identically named mailboxes their control/index directories will conflict and cause all kinds of problems.